pauperbattlebox/MVBToolsCLI/README.md

 + Add an edition to the database.
 + View current editions in db.
 + Add cards to db by edition.
++ View card details and prices for that card.
 + Add/refresh prices from different API sources.
++ Add close to 100k cards to db from json file.

 # Project/solution structure

 ## MVB - Local database schemas.

-## MVBLibrary - Houses the SQL statements and models which interact with the database.
+## MVBLibrary - Data access library.

-## MTVToolsLibrary - Console Library for UI/CLI to interact with.
-Houses API endpoints and JSON helper functions.
+## MTVToolsLibrary - Console Library for UI to interact with.
+Houses API endpoints and interacts with DAL.

 ## MVBToolsCLI - Main program.

-+ Program.cs provides takes in CLI options
++ Program.cs provides takes in CLI commands.
 + Commands.cs executes commands that string methods together

-## ToDo:
-+ HttpClientFacory
-+ JsonHandler to read json files